VR-on-Linux/VR-on-Linux/README.md

     * [Index camera does not work]
     * Vive/1.0 [base station power management] does not work
         * Try: [Lighthouse PM] (Android), [lhctrl]
+* Bigscreen Beyond - does not work [on Nvidia], but works with [Monado] on AMD with a [kernel patch]; SteamVR works on AMD after Monado has run
 * [Vive Trackers](https://www.vive.com/us/accessory/tracker3/)
 * [Tundra Trackers](https://tundra-labs.com/)
 * [SlimeVR Full-Body Tracker](https://www.crowdsupply.com/slimevr/slimevr-full-body-tracker)